 The precinct is made up of land to the east and west of Rhodes train station, between the rail line and Concord Road.

-The draft place strategy for Rhodes is on exhibition until Friday 9 October 2020.
+The draft Rhodes place strategy was exhibited for feedback between 31 August and 9 October 2020.

-The place strategy outlines how the precinct will provide opportunities for residential and other uses supported by infrastructure and public benefits.
+The draft Rhodes place strategy outlines how the precinct will provide opportunities for residential and other uses supported by infrastructure and public benefits.

 We are continuing to lead the master planning process in collaboration with City of Canada Bay Council, Government agencies, landowners and other stakeholders.